ayanagimachi/ayanagimachi.github.io/docs/index.md

-## Hello World
+## My log

-This is the training site for @ayanagimachi.
+This is the training site for @ayanagimachi as pseudo-SE.
 Please access below each blog post.

 <!--